Fleck 5600SXT 48,000 Grain Water Softener Review

 At the heart of the system is Fleck's legendary 5600SXT digital metered valve, a piece of engineering that has earned near-cult status among plumbers and water-treatment professionals.
 The "SXT" designation signals the upgraded digital control head, which replaced the older mechanical timer with an on-demand regeneration algorithm.
 That algorithm tracks actual water usage rather than a fixed schedule, so the system only regenerates when the resin bed is genuinely exhausted — saving salt, saving water, and saving money.

 This review is aimed at homeowners who are serious about solving a hard-water problem for the long haul.
-The Fleck 5600SXT is not the cheapest softener on the shelf, but it occupies a sweet spot between budget box-store units and premium professional-grade systems.
+The Fleck Digital Metered Ion-Exchange Water Softener 48000 Grain is not the cheapest softener on the shelf, but it occupies a sweet spot between budget box-store units and premium professional-grade systems.
 If you want DIY-friendly installation, robust digital controls, and a valve that plumbers will still be able to service twenty years from now, this deserves a close look.
+(For users prioritizing filtration over softening, see our GE GXWH40L Whole House Water Filter buying guide for a deep dive into sediment and carbon removal).

 Key Features